International Year of Glaciers' Preservation

 There are more than 275,000 glaciers in the world, covering about 700,000 km², and storing about 170,000 km^{3} of ice.
 This adds up to about 70% of the global freshwater.
 Glaciers yield important information about ecosystem health and history because atmospheric gases are preserved within the layers of ice, offering a precise timeline of the history of Earth's atmosphere.
 The global sea-level rise of 20 cm from 1900 is partly a result of melting glaciers.

+Legacy

+Following the declaration of the International Year for Glaciers' Preservation in December 2022, in August 2024 the United Nations General Assembly declared 2025-2034 the Decade of Action for Cryospheric Sciences.
+This new initiative further promotes the objectives stated in the declaration of the year of glacier preservation, urging policy change and promoting scientific research in the fields of glacier preservation and cryospheric research.